insilica/gdc-spark-gitbook/examples/IR_Methylation.md

   From this table we can start graphing methylation relationships to sample types and radiation response.

 ## Global Relationships
   Before identifying specific relationships between methylation and treatment/disease, we should set baselines.
+Baseline methylation is defined here as the level of methylation across all samples.

+  First we want to know about the general distribution of methylation over

   #Appendix - IRCases
   IRCases builds the dataset shown in **IR Response Data**